33rd Workshop on Recent Developments in Electronic Structure Methods, UC Merced

 - Jeffrey B. Neaton, Dept. of Physics, University of California, Berkeley and Lawrence Berkeley National Laboratory

-After cancellation of the APS March Meeting and many other conferences due to COVID-19 concerns: as per public health recommendations and University of California policy, we have cancelled the conference and postponed until next year.
-Registration will be available in March 2021.
+After cancellation of the APS March Meeting and many other conferences due to COVID-19 concerns: as per public health recommendations and University of California policy, we have cancelled the 2020 conference and postponed.
+We are planning for an in-person workshop on campus in June 2022.

 Promotional slide for 2021